jaantollander/masters-thesis/content/40_results.md

 ![
 Total rates of `punch` and `setattr` operations from compute nodes to each OST.
-We can see that the `punch` rate spikes periodically at the same time for all OSTs.
+We can see that the `punch` rate spikes periodically simultaneously for all OSTs.
 The `setattr` rate is very low and does not exhibit interesting patterns.
 \label{fig:total-ost-3}
 ](figures/2022-10-27_ost_compute_3.svg)